Transformative Travel Experiences in West Africa

 7 Days, 7 cities

-• Curated care packages upon arrival and departure, including a combination of care packages in our shop and more! ($250+ value)
+Curated care packages upon arrival and departure, including a combination of items from our shop!

 Three traditional meals per day